 The Tenant of Wildfell Hall is an honest and moving account of a troubled marriage, it is a plea for the education of women and their rights, and it is a moving and tender love story.
 In my view, it is a true classic of English literature that is remarkably modern and still highly relevant today.

 Come with me on a journey into the fictional world of Anne Brontë and discover this fabulous novel.
-Then discuss it with me by leaving a comment below.
+Read the Reader’s Guide, then discuss it with me by leaving a comment below.